Anthonyzou/react-native-image-cache/README.md

 ------------

 Install the npm package [`react-native-image-cache`](https://www.npmjs.com/package/react-native-image-cache).
 Inside your React Native project, run ([example](https://github.com/Anthonyzou/react-native-image-cache/tree/master/example)):

 ```bash
 npm install --save react-native-image-cache
 ```

-In `android/settings.gradle`, remove the line `include ':app'` and add the following lines
+In `android/settings.gradle` add the following lines

 ```
 include :react-native-image-cache'
 project(':react-native-image-cache').projectDir = file('../node_modules/react-native-image-cache/android')
 ```

 **NOTE** : If you have included other libraries in your project, the `include` line will contain the other dependencies too.

 In `android/app/build.gradle`, add a dependency to `':react-native-image-cache'`